senocak/Chrome-Extension-For-Bip-Web/README.md

    - "Unblur all on app hover" - Unblurs all elements when hovering over the app
 5. Adjust the blur amount for each element type using the sliders
 6. Your settings will be automatically saved and applied to web4.bip.com

+## Development

+This project uses Webpack for building and bundling.
+Here are some tips for development:

+1. Make changes to the source files in the `src` directory
+2. Run `npm run watch` to automatically rebuild when files change
+3. Refresh the extension in Chrome to see your changes:
+   - Go to `chrome://extensions/`
+   - Find the Bip Web Privacy Extension
+   - Click the refresh icon

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.